Ethereum Fusaka Audit Competition

 ### Live Fixes & Duplication

-- Given the nature and importance of the Ethereum protocol, all of the fixes will be made to the respective public repositories during the competition as soon as a valid finding is reported.
+- Given the nature and importance of the Ethereum protocol, all fixes will be made to the respective public repositories during the competition as soon as a valid finding is reported, and the latest commits are the ones in scope for the competition.
+When a new commit has been made, the previous version is no longer in scope.

-- Duplicate findings will be considered as long as they are reported before the fixes/commits are made public.
+- Duplicate findings will be considered as long as they are reported before the fixes/commits are made public (includes forum posts, PRs, commits, blog posts, public discord messages, etc.).
 Any edits after the fix is made public will not be considered while judging these findings.

-- This competition is measuring the severity a vulnerability has on the entire Ethereum network.
+- Severity is measured by the finding's impact on the entire Ethereum network.

 - The Ethereum Foundation’s Protocol Security team will assist in judging the findings and have the final word on all judging related decisions.

-- A finding may, if deemed relevant by the judges, have its severity upgraded from the definitions below (for example Medium -> High).
+- A finding may, if deemed relevant by the judges, have its severity upgraded from the severity definitions in the next section (for example Medium to High).

 - Unrelated findings cannot be chained together and are treated individually.